imazen/resizer-web/content/support/custom_plugins.md

 ## Alternatives

 1. Post your plugin/enhancement idea on [the UserVoice site](https://resizer.uservoice.com/forums/108373-image-resizer-v3) and encourage others to vote for it.
 This can take months to years, but won't cost you anything.
 2. Develop it yourself, using our extensive documentation, and [contribute it back to the community](/docs/contribute).
-We assist contributors with maintenance, documentation, and retaining compatibility.
+We assist contributors with maintenance, documentation, and compatibility.